LeonardoSanBenitez/containers-for-embedded-systems/tutorial-containers-01/README.md

 The first sends one HTTP request per second (`requests.post...`) and the second is a FastAPI webserver that is first initiated (`uvicorn.run...`) and then listens to HTTP POST requests (`@app.post("/{state}")...`) to turn the led on or off (`my_button.LED_on...`).

-I’m using an extension of docker called *docker-compose* to handle the two containers together, to *orchestrate* them.
+We are using an extension of docker called *docker-compose* to handle the two containers together, to *orchestrate* them.
 Once you have docker and docker-compose installed **in the device** (following [this instruction](https://github.com/LeonardoSanBenitez/containers-for-embedded-systems/blob/main/init_os.sh)), you can execute the command `docker-compose up` in the folder “tutorial-containers-01” to build and start running both containers.

 Congratulations, you now have two containers working together in your embedded device :)